Adam4lexander/UnityObservables/README.md

 # UnityObservables

 A tiny package containing generic implementations for Observables that play nice with the Unity Editor.
 The Observables are serializable, they display nicely in the inspector, and they work with the UNDO system.

+> ⚠️ Note: This library evolved into [Spoke](github.com/Adam4lexander/Spoke), a mini-framework in two files.<br>
+> Spoke includes `UState<T>`, which is equivalent to `Observable<T>` from this repo, but more robust and resolves several long-standing issues.<br>
+> It also provides a toolbox of reactive primitives to simplify eventful logic.
+These are fully optional — if all you need is an observable variable that works in the editor, `UState<T>` does exactly that.<br>
+> If you're starting fresh, Spoke is recommended over UnityObservables.

 ## Background

 The Observable pattern is extremely useful in Unity for many reasons.
 Not least of all is the potential performance gains.
 Without Observables you may need to check if a value has changed each frame inside an
 Update function.
 Since Unity uses reflection to call Update this can really add up, something I was surprised to see when profiling an oculus quest game.
 It was truly death by a thousand cuts.